buckets/relay/README.md

 Register users via `brelay adduser ...` or through the web interface.

 Registration-related emails are sent through [Postmark](https://postmarkapp.com/).
 Set `POSTMARK_API_KEY` to your Postmark key to use it.
 Otherwise, disable emails with `-d:nopostmark`.

-Users can authenticate with their Buckets license if you set an environment variable `AUTH_LICENSE_PUBKEY=<A PEM FORMATTED PUBKEY>`

 ## Security